-The laying hen sector faced many challenges over the past 15 years, including disease outbreaks and discussions on bird welfare.
+The egg production sector faced many challenges over the past 15 years, including disease outbreaks and discussions on bird welfare.
 After the avian influenza epidemic of 2003, a study entitled “Houden van Hennen” (“Keeping Hens”) was carried out by Wageningen University in 2004, to find a solution to these challenges.
 This study examined a sustainable solution for laying hen farming combining the needs of the chicken, the farmer and the consumer.
 Finding a balance between corporate social responsibility, animal and environmental friendly and economically viability for the farmer was a challenge.
 With input from farmers, but also consumers and policy makers, different designs were developed, including the Rondeel design.

 The Rondeel design was adopted by Vencomatic Group (www.vencomaticgroup.com).
-Vencomatic Group established a sister company, Rondeel B.V. (www.rondeel.org), demonstrating their confidence in this livestock innovation and the will and ability to lead the way in new developments in laying hen husbandry.
-They hereby helped to preserve Netherlands’ leading position in the poultry sector.
+Vencomatic Group established a sister company, Rondeel B.V. (www.rondeel.org), demonstrating their confidence in this livestock innovation and the will and ability to lead the way in new developments in egg laying hen husbandry.
+They hereby helped to preserve Netherlands’ leading position in the poultry and egg sector.
 The first Rondeel house was opened in Barneveld (NL) in 2010 and there are now four full-sized Rondeel systems and one mini-version in Amsterdam, taking the idea to city consumers.

 The Rondeel layout